nathandao/donkey/futucar.md

 These instructions are shortcuts for more general knowledge found in [donkeycar docs](http://docs.donkeycar.com/)

 Install the SW stack using those instructions.
-If using OSX then remember to use newer version of Tensorflow (at least 1.8)
+If using OSX then remember to use the same version of Tensorflow as in the car (atm ==v 1.8)

+Note!!
+Keras models are NOT compatible between different tensorflow versions!

 ## Create car